Updated: March, 2023

 In the following photo you can see them side by side:

 Often you will get the mocha served with toppings such as whipped cream and chocolate drizzle.

 If not, it will have about 0.2 in. to 0.4 in.
 (0.5 cm.) layer of microfoam on top – just like the caffè latte.

 Actually the mocha and the latte are two pretty similar drinks that I’ve covered in a previous post of mine – you can check out their detailed comparison by clicking the link.

-The macchiato, on the other hand, is a really simple, well-balanced espresso-based drink, which I love.
+The macchiato, on the other hand, is a really simple, well-balanced espresso-based drink, that I love.

 Its name comes from an Italian word that means stained – your coffee is stained with a teaspoon of milk.

 By placing the microfoam on top of the espresso crema, you add a bit of sweetness.

 At the same time, your coffee isn’t too diluted with milk, so you’ll get to enjoy your espresso’s flavor profile.

 Latte, Macchiato, Mocha and Latte Macchiato: The Dissimilarities